telefonicaid/fiware-orion/doc/manuals/devel/mongoBackend.md

 * The `processContextAttributeVector()` implements a loop to call `updateContextAttributeItem()` in order to process each individual attribute in the CE (step 9).
 More detail regarding the strategy used to implement this processing next.
 * Once the processing of the attributes ends, `processContextAttributesVector()` calls `addTriggeredSubscriptions()` function in order to detect subscription that could be triggered by the update operation (step 10).
 More detail on this next.
 * Finally the control is returned to `updateEntity()` with invokes `collectionUpdate()` function in the `connectionOperations` module in order to actually update the entity at DB (steps 11 and 12).
 * Next step is to send notifications triggered by the update operation, by the means of the `processSubscriptions()` function (step 13).
-More detail on this next (diagram MD-01).
+More detail on this next (diagram [MD-01](#flow-nf-01)).
 * Finally, the `searchContextProviders()` function is called in order to try to find a suitable context provider for each attribute in the CE not found at DB (step 14).
-This information would be used by the calling service routine in order to potentially forward the update operation to context providers, as described elsewhere.
-More information on the `searchContextProviders()` implementation next (diagram MD-02).
+This information would be used by the calling service routine in order to potentially forward the update operation to context providers, as described in the [context providers documentation](cprs.md).
+More information on the `searchContextProviders()` implementation next (diagram [MD-02](#flow-md-02)).
 * If request semaphore was taken in step 2, then it is released before returning to calling function (step 15).

 Case 2: action type is "UPDATE" or "REPLACE" and the entity is not found.